kevinb22/gzoltar-and-tarantula-techniques/tarantula/README.md

 --------------
 The main for the project.
 Requires two command line arguments
-	-(1) absolute path to json file - This should be in the tacoco dir after running the scripts in fl-scripts -(2) the name of the test program - ex: TestSuite, if the class is in a package include the packace in the name ex: Triangle.TestSuite
+	-(1) absolute path to json file - This should be in the tacoco dir after running the scripts in fl-scripts -(2) the name of the test program - TestSuite (the class is in a package include the packace in the name ex: Triangle.TestSuite)